-Many technological advances of the 20th century were driven by readily available electrical energy.
-Today, many of our daily activities rely on having electrical energy at our fingertips.
+Many technological advancements of the 20th century were driven by readily available electricity.
+Today, many of our daily activities rely on having electricity at our fingertips.
 We need stable electricity supplies readily available to maintain business, food production and storage, health care and general standards of living; one essential characteristic of the current integrated electrical industry is that generation and consumption of electrical energy must be kept in real-time balance.

-Generating the necessary amount of electricity at the time it’s needed is a complex endeavor that can be simplified and supplemented by storing generated power for later use.
+Generating the necessary amount of electricity at the time it’s needed is a complex endeavor that can be mitigated and supplemented by storing generated power for later use.

 Historically, the reserves required to provide real-time electrical energy have been maintained by flexible generation sources or pumped-storage hydroelectric plants that offered large-scale storage.
 However, the recent development of battery energy storage systems has opened new possibilities for storing electrical energy.
 Technological and efficiency advances enable additional ways for battery storage systems to be deployed from small- to large-scale applications.